Sydney Harbour anti-submarine boom net: History

-On the night of 31 May 1942, three Japanese midget submarines entered the harbour in what became known as the Battle of Sydney Harbour (often referred to as the attack on Sydney Harbour).Stevens, David (2005).
-A Critical Vulnerability, pp 192–194 On the night of the attack the central section of the net was complete and support piles were in place to the west, but there were gaps of up to 400 metres (1,300 ft) wide on either side of the boom net.Stevens, David (2005).
-A Critical Vulnerability, p 193 Material shortages, not lack of interest, prevented the completion of the boom net prior to the attack.
+On the night of 31 May 1942, three Japanese midget submarines entered the harbour in what became known as the Battle of Sydney Harbour (often referred to as the attack on Sydney Harbour).
+On the night of the attack the central section of the net was complete and support piles were in place to the west, but there were gaps of up to 400 metres (1,300 ft) wide on either side of the boom net.
+Material shortages, not lack of interest, prevented the completion of the boom net prior to the attack.
 The first submarine, the M-14, commanded by Lieutenant Jahai Chuma, was the first submarine to attempt entry.
 After passing through the western gap, M-14 became entangled in the western end of the boom net's central section.
 Lieutenant Chuma tried to free his submarine, however, his actions entangled its twin propellers further.
 At approx. 8.30 pm the night watchman James Cargill, aboard the Maritime Service Board construction barge, spotted what he thought to be a fishing boat at the net and rowed across in a boat.
 He discovered the object to be the bow of the Japanese submarine.
 Surprised, Cargill reported the discovery to the nearby channel patrol boat, HMAS Yarroma.
 The commander of Yarroma reported the object and received instructions to investigate further.
 Suspecting the object maybe a mine, and being reluctant to approach, he called HMAS Lolita from the eastern end of the boom net.
 HMAS Lolita came across the harbour and approached the object.
 Those aboard Lolita confirmed the object to be a midget submarine.
 Realising the consequences if the submarine broke free and proceeded up the harbour, the commander of Lolita, Commissioned Warrant Officer Herbert Anderson signalled naval headquarters a submarine had been identified and he was proceeding to attack.
 Given the location of M-14 and the adjacent Western Pile Light, he was unable to make a passing run and proceeded stern first to the submarine where he dropped a depth charge.
 Unfortunately the depth charges had been ordered to be set to 100 feet and due to the shallow water it failed to detonate.
 He again manoeuvred to the submarine and dropped a second depth charge which also failed to explode.
 As he manoeuvred Lolita to drop a third depth charge, at approx. 10:27 pm, Chuma, realising that he had been detected, detonated self-destruct charges, destroying the submarine and killing himself and his crew member.
 The two other midget submarines, M-21 and M-24 successfully penetrated the partially completed boom net.
 M-24 fired two torpedoes at USS Chicago.
 Both missed with one detonating against the Garden Island sea wall destroying HMAS Kuttabul.
 The second ran harmlessly onto the shore at Garden Island.
 M-24 then escaped the harbour and was discovered in 2006 on the sea bed off Sydney's northern beaches.
 M-21 was sighted in Taylors Bay and subsequently destroyed by depth charges from HMAS Seamist (incorrectly referred to as HMAS Sea Mist).